Philip Hayden, 12th July 2018

 A People with Significant Control (PSC) register is also required.
 This register details people who exert any kind of influence over the company, for example, Directors, Shareholders or other management.

-Once you have all of this information in place or at least a general idea, you are ready to start the process of incorporating a UK Limited Company.
-This process is conducted remotely and typically takes 1-2 working days at most.
-Should you have any questions on the Companies Act 2006, a UK Limited Company, People with Significant Control (PSC) or indeed the likely business landscape following Brexit, don’t hesitate to contact Company Bureau on firstname.lastname@example.org or call (+353) 1 6461625.
+Once you have all of this information in place or at least a general idea, you are ready to start a Northern Ireland Company or other United Kingdom Company Formation.
+Uk companies can be set up remotely and typically take 1-2 working days at most.
+Should you have any questions on the Companies Act 2006, a Northern Ireland Company, People with Significant Control (PSC) or indeed the likely business landscape following Brexit, don’t hesitate to contact us or call (+353) 1 6461625.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.